jacobbednarz/cf-vault/README.md

 1. Now that you have created a profile, you can use it with `cf-vault exec [your-profile-name]`.

+If you do not wish to use the short lived credentials functionality, that's totally fine and you can do so by omitting the `session_duration` value and instead the long lived credentials you've setup will be used.

 ## Usage

 `cf-vault` allows you to manage your Cloudflare credentials in a safe place and